 Scientific research has been revolutionized by the use of antibodies in basic research, diagnostics and as biopharmaceuticals.
-Antibodies were first described by Emil von Behring and Kitasato Shibasaburō in 1890 when they developed a serum “antitoxin” after injecting diptheria and tetanus toxins into animals.
-However, it was the seminal work in 1975 by César Milstein and Georges Köhler (who shared the 1984 Nobel prize with Niels Kaj Jerne) in developing the methodology to create monoclonal antibodies.
+Antibodies were first described by Emil von Behring and Kitasato Shibasaburō in 1890.
+This is when they developed a serum called “antitoxin” after injecting diptheria and tetanus toxins into animals.
+However, it was the seminal work by Milstein and Köhler in 1975 that leads to the advancement in antibodies utility.
+For this reason, César Milstein and Georges Köhler shared the 1984 Nobel prize with Niels Kaj Jerne, in developing the methodology to create monoclonal antibodies.

 Sequencing of hybridomas is a prerequisite if you intend to switch to recombinant production or additional antibody engineering (changing species, isotype, subtype etc) as well as to secure the sequence in case of hybridoma loss.
 However, this research suggests that sequencing hybridomas is also important to identify any issues with hybridoma monospecificity which may affect antibody quality and reproducibility in the longer term.